-- decisions about contact arrangements when the child is in care. - 18 The Department has a duty to promote contact of looked after children, which includes children in care. - 19 It has a duty to take any steps that are reasonably practicable and, if consistent with the child's welfare, to ensure that contact with the following people is promoted: - i. the child's parents, and - ii. anyone with parental responsibility for him or her, - iii. any relative, friend or other person connected with him. - The people listed in paragraph 19 (i) and (ii) above must, however, keep the Department informed of their own addresses.
-Anyone who fails without reasonable excuse to comply with this requirement is guilty of an offence and liable on summary conviction to a fine not exceeding £500. - 21 It is a defence in any proceedings brought under paragraph 1(4) to prove that the defendant: - a. was living at the same address an another person who was the child's parent, or had parental responsibility for the child, and - had reasonable cause to believe that the other person had informed the Department that both of them were living at that address.
+- 19 The people listed above must, however, keep the Department informed of their own addresses.
+Anyone who fails without reasonable excuse to comply with this requirement is guilty of an offence and liable on summary conviction to a fine not exceeding £500. - 20 It is a defence in any proceedings brought under paragraph 1(4) to prove that the defendant: - a. was living at the same address an another person who was the child's parent, or had parental responsibility for the child, and - had reasonable cause to believe that the other person had informed the Department that both of them were living at that address.